jgleiser/codility/README.md

 # codility
-My anwers to codility.com lessons and challenges
+My anwers to codility.com lessons and challenges in JS